David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 Be Healthy for Life

-Advancing age and poor health seem to go side by side for the majority of people.
+Advancing age and poor health seem to go side by side for the majority of people these days.
 Aches and pains, fatigue, shortness of breath, digestive problems, and any of a huge number of degenerative diseases tend to plague people in their middle and later years.
-The good news is, there is something you can do about this.
+But the good news is, there is something you can do about this.
 We were meant to live healthy, vibrant lives right up to the end.
-If you want to know how to be healthy and stay healthy, just follow these 7 steps to health.
+So, if you want to know how to be healthy, and stay healthy for life, just follow these 7 steps:

 1. Eat a Healthy, Balanced Diet